Distributions

 In this section we consider distributional solutions to the functional equation

-and we can recombine them according to parity as 2
+and we can recombine them into the even/odd basis

 These distributions are meromorphic functions of \(a\in\CC\), and the normalized versions are